ywamsendai/ywamsendai-wiki/docs/languageandculture/language3.md

 ## 2. Output

 Its time to output what you have been learning and inputting!
-Here are some areas that will help you to do this more naturually:
+Here are some areas that will help you to do this more naturally:

 ### Mouthwork